Niazniaz/obama/README.md

-You're too late!
-I have won
+I really wished Bernie Sanders would have gotten the democratic nomination